Austins Ferry: James Austin's cottage

-The opening hours for the cottage are limited to Sundays between 1pm and 4pm.
+The opening hours for the cottage are limited to Sundays between 1 p.m. and 4 p.m.
 It provides crafts and historical information.

 Saint Virgil's College

 Austins Ferry is the location of St Virgil's College, a private Roman Catholic co-educational school.

 Austins Ferry Primary School

 Austins Ferry Primary School is the local state school.
 It was established in 2011.

 Road infrastructure

 National Route 1 (Brooker Highway) passes to the west of Austins Ferry.
 From there, several roads provide access to the locality.